Online Geometric Covering and Piercing: Lower Bound

 To obtain a lower bound, we think of a game between two players: Alice and Bob.
 Here, Alice plays the role of an adversary, and Bob plays the role of an online algorithm.
 In each round of the game, Alice presents an object such that Bob needs to place a new piercing point, i.e., the object does not contain any of the previously placed piercing points.
 To obtain a lower bound of the competitive ratio of $\Omega(z)$, it is enough to show that Alice can present a sequence of $z$ nested objects in a sequence of $z$ consecutive rounds of the game such that an offline optimum algorithm uses only one point to pierce all of these objects.
-First, we consider $\alpha$-fat objects in $\IR^2$, followed by axis parallel hypercubes in $\IR^d$.
+Throughout the section, $0<\epsilon<\frac{1}{4}$ is an arbitrary constant close to 0.
+For example, $\epsilon=10^{-10}$ will also work.
+We consider similarly sized $\alpha$-fat objects in $\IR^2$, followed by homothetic hypercubes in $\IR^d$.